DanG115/DanG115/README.md

-# 👋 Oh, Hey There!
+# 👋

-I'm DanG115, your friendly neighborhood coder who loves making the web a better (and sometimes weirder) place.
+I'm DanG115, some what of a front-end web developer & a discord bot developer.
 ---

 ## 🖥️ About Me